National Palliative Care Week’s theme this year is ‘Palliative Care… It’s more than you think!’.

 Palliative care is available to people with a serious and life-limiting illness and their families, to assist in managing their symptoms, improve their quality of life and help them to live as well as possible, for as long as possible.

-For more information about National Palliative Care Week (24 – 30 May 2020) visit the Palliative Care Australia website.
+For more information about National Palliative Care Week – it’s more than you think (24 – 30 May 2020) visit the Palliative Care Australia website.

 Return to News